grawat321/nodejs-git-conect/README.md

 Configure the keys.js in config folder.

-Start the project using two terminals and type =>
+Start the project using two terminals and type => mongod, npm start in each.

-mongod,
-npm start

 Open localhost port no. 4000 in your web browser.
 Your application will start.